 A hidden gem of SE Edinburgh, the Craigmillar Castle Jubilee Park was designated on 12th August 2002 in a ceremony presided over by HRH Prince Philip, the Duke of Edinburgh.
 The park represents an important tract of green-belt within the boundaries of the city.
-It comprises a maze of paths running through 60 ha (148 acres) of woodland and meadow to the south and east of Craigmillar Castle which was once part of a landed estate of the Gilmours of the Inch.
+It comprises a maze of paths running through 60 ha (148 acres) of woodland and meadow lying primarily to the west of Craigmillar Castle, which was once part of a landed estate of the Gilmours of the Inch.

 Since the idea of the park was conceived in 1965, a programme of land purchase by Edinburgh Council has safeguarded the site from housing development and potential neglect.